maximiliankraft/maximiliankraft.github.io/TeachingMaterials/KanikoCI/KanikoCI.md

 nav: false
 ---

 *Kaniko* is a tool that is able to build containers within a CI-Pipeline, a Kubernetes cluster, a compose deployment, or any other kind of microservice setup [source](https://github.com/GoogleContainerTools/kaniko).
 Gitlab suggests in their documentation to use Kaniko to build Docker images [source](https://docs.gitlab.com/ee/ci/docker/using_kaniko.html).
-If the containers shall be built automatically in a CI-Pipeline, it is important to enable pipelines in the project settings, as shown in Figure 1.
+If the containers shall be built automatically in a CI-Pipeline, it is important to enable pipelines in the project settings, as shown in [Figure 1](#figure-1).

-![Project settings, on the very bottom, CI/CD has to be enabled](PICs/2024-03-14-13-45-42.png) **Figure 1: Project settings, on the very bottom, CI/CD has to be enabled**
+![Project settings, on the very bottom, CI/CD has to be enabled](PICs/2024-03-14-13-45-42.png)

+#### Figure 1
+> Project settings, on the very bottom, CI/CD has to be enabled

 To use the CI/CD pipeline, a GitLab Runner has to be set up.
 It is a daemon that waits for build jobs.
 Whenever a CI pipeline job gets triggered on the GitLab project, the runner gets the command to first clone the repository in its current state.
 Within the `.gitlab-ci.yml` file, which has to be in the root of the cloned repository, all further instructions are specified.